The best data only SIM plans for your tablet

 With these high data-usage plans, you’ll be able to connect your iPad or tablet to the internet whenever you need to.
 And if you invest in a portable WiFi dongle, you’ll be able to share that data around, becoming the most popular person in your study group.

-Before we get started, let’s take a look at the most popular data SIM plans this week.
+Before we get started, let’s take a look at the most popular data SIM plans on the market.
 This list is updated daily, so you can be sure the latest deals appear in this table below.
 The rest of our editorial recommendations are updated periodically.

 Best Data-only SIM overall

-Telstra’s $25 Small Data Plan (which comes down to $15 per month for the first 12 months if you buy before 25 December) doesn’t have the best data-per-dollar value on the market, as most mobile and internet matters, you only find true value at the pricier end of the spectrum.
-Our best value pick is a plan that comes at an affordable price with ample data, and 25GB should be plenty if you’re only planning on using it outside of the home.
+Telstra’s $25 Small Data Plan (which comes down to $15 per month for the first 12 months if you buy before 25 December) doesn’t have the best data-per-dollar value on the market – as most mobile and internet matters, you only find true value at the pricier end of the spectrum.
+Our best value pick is a plan that comes at an affordable price with ample data, and 20GB should be plenty if you’re only planning on using it outside of the home.
 On top of that, Telstra won’t charge for excess data – you’ll be able to continue browsing at a speed cap of 1.5Mbps) and you’ll also get access to over a million Telstra Air hotspots, the telco’s free public Wi-Fi offering.
 Telstra’s contract-free, month-to-month plan also includes data-free streaming of Apple Music (you’ll need a subscription, though) and sports including AFL, AFLW, NRL, Netball and A-League.

 Best Optus data-only SIM